 This program is a highly mobile program and the accommodations vary by site.
 We will be staying at multiple locations for periods of 3-5 days.
 Generally it will be standard hotel accommodations (dbl, trple), with some dorm style accommodations.
-All bedding will be provided and students will have their own bed, but will be sharing rooms.
+All students will have their own bed, but will be sharing rooms.

 Prerequisites and Language Requirements

 ESRM489: Natural and Cultural History of Costa Rica (5 credits) Natural World Individuals and Societies

 Through exploration, observation, and living with local Costa Ricans you will learn about the natural and cultural history of Costa Rica.
 Your instructors have expertise in the local setting, the flora and fauna, the language, and the human processes that have and continue to shape Costa Rica.
 You will learn to sketch, identify and study native birds, mammals, and plants.
 You will learn how to scientifically gauge occupational diversification with specific focus on the commerce and culture of recreation and tourism on the Pacific coast of Costa Rica.
 You will build your ability to speak and understand Spanish.
 Your experiences will lead you to understand how human activities interact with the natural environment and how both can be sustained.